Nordic Prime Ministers Annual Meeting in Vestmannaeyjar on June 26, 2023

 more on this topic

-Per-3-640x360 “MEP Per Clausen” by The Left, CC BY-NC-SA 2.0
+“MEP Per Clausen” by The Left, CC BY-NC-SA 2.0

 Per Clausen, Member of the European Parliament for Danish left-wing party Enhedslisten looks at the programme of Denmark’s EU-Presidency, which begins on July 1.
-What are the prospects, priorities and problems of the upcoming Presidency, and what does it mean for progressive policies in Europe and the ... read more "The Danish EU Presidency: disappointing and unambitious"
+What are the prospects, priorities and problems of the upcoming Presidency, and what does it mean for progressive policies in Europe and the...
+Read More "The Danish EU Presidency: disappointing and unambitious"

-Sweden-30-years-640x360 IMAGO/TT
+IMAGO/TT

-finland-elections-e1746625663913-640x360 IMAGO/Lehtikuva
+IMAGO/Lehtikuva

-sweden-green-640x360 IMAGO/TT
+IMAGO/TT

 In northern Sweden, the rapid expansion of green industries is transforming the region—but at what cost?
-As billions are invested in new mines, battery factories, and wind farms—investments are expected to reach 1,400 billion SEK (€120 billion) by 2040—local communities are caught between... read more "Sweden’s “Green Transition”: Opportunities and Challenges"
+As billions are invested in new mines, battery factories, and wind farms—investments are expected to reach 1,400 billion SEK (€120 billion) by 2040—local communities are caught between...
+Read More "Sweden’s “Green Transition”: Opportunities and Challenges"